Kyle-Ye/eligibility/README.md

-# eligibilityd
+# eligibility

-This project is an open source reimplementation of eligibility daemon.
+This project is an open source reimplementation of eligibility related stuff.

 > [!IMPORTANT]
 > This project is under active, ongoing development and requires the latest beta
 > version of macOS and Xcode.
-(Currently it needs macOS 15 Beta 1 with Xcode 16 Beta 1)

-> [!WARNING]
-> Some feature will only work when SIP is disable.
 >
+> Currently it needs macOS 15 Beta 1 with Xcode 16 Beta 1

+## Disclaimer

+> [!CAUTION]
+> Some feature will only work when SIP is disabled.
+>
 > Use at your own risk.

-## Disclaimer

 > [!NOTE]
 > this project is for learning and research purposes only.